As an Amazon Associate EssentialPicks earn from qualifying purchases.

 - Multiple profiles

 What is wrong with Wacom Expresskey Remote

-There is nothing wrong with Wacom Expresskey Remote, in fact, it is one of the most premium devices.
-It sticks on the side bezels of Wacom Cintiq tablets and very smoothly integrates with the whole setup.
+There is nothing wrong with Wacom Expresskey Remote (Amazon), in fact, it is one of the most useful and premium shortcut accessory.

 It has a number of amazing features.
 For example, it has a magnetic back which allows it to stick to the side bezels of Wacom Cintiq Pro tablets.